Wanggcong/SparseNeRF/README.md

 </tr>
 </div>

+>Update: We are working very hard on releasing the code.
+Expected to release the code in a few days.

 >:fire: **TL;DR**: We present SparseNeRF, a simple yet effective method that synthesizes novel views given a few images.
 SparseNeRF distills robust local depth ranking priors from real-world inaccurate depth observations, such as pre-trained monocular depth estimation models or consumer-level depth sensors.

 >:fire: **Abstract:** Neural Radiance Field (NeRF) significantly degrades when only a limited number of views are available.
 To complement the lack of 3D information, depth-based models, such as DSNeRF and MonoSDF, explicitly assume the availability of accurate depth maps of multiple views.
 They linearly scale the accurate depth maps as supervision to guide the predicted depth of few-shot NeRFs.
 However, accurate depth maps are difficult and expensive to capture due to wide-range depth distances in the wild.